 Courses are offered in a sequence and time frame that is compatible with student progression towards meeting degree objectives.
-To help ensure that this is the case, frequent meetings occur between the Research and Graduate Program Coordinator and the Department Chair.
+To help ensure that this is the case, frequent meetings occur between the

+Research and Graduate Program Coordinator and the Department Chair.
 In some of these meetings, the two discuss course needs, which take into account the number of students who might be needing a given class plus the goal that the department offers at least one of the required courses each semester.
 (Note: As indicated above, MATH 5510 is offered every semester [including summers] by faculty in the Department of Mathematics).
 Elective courses within and outside the department are also offered at a frequency to ensure that course availability is not an impediment to graduation.
 Core CHE courses are typically offered once each academic year with a summary provided in the table below.

-Schedule of Core Graduate Courses Offered by the CHE Program (Fall 2012- Spring 2018)
+Schedule of Core Graduate Courses Offered by the CHE Program (Fall 2014 - Spring 2019)

-Core Courses F'12 Sp'13 F'13 Sp'14 F'14 Sp'15 F'15 Sp'16 F'16 Sp'17 F'17 Sp'18
+Core Courses F'14 Sp'15 F'15 Sp'16 F'16 Sp'17 F'17 Sp'18 F'18 Sp'19

-CHE 6010 X X X X X
+CHE 6010 Х Х Х Х

-CHE/ME 6040 X X X X X X
+CHE/ME 6040 Х Х Х Х Х

-CHE 6810/6140 X X X X
+CHE 6810/6140 HE 6810/6140 X X X

-CHE 6210 X X X X X X
+CHE 6210 Х Х Х Х Х Х

-\ Dual-listed as CHE/ME 6040 until Fall 2016 then just ME 6040
+^{} Dual-listed as CHE/ME 6040 until Fall 2016 then just ME 6040

 With this schedule of course offerings, students have been able to make timely progress towards meeting their degree objectives.
-Ultimately, the time-to-degree for MS-CHE students has held relatively constant even with the growth in the undergraduate and graduate programs, with the trend seeming to suggest that this time-to-degree is decreasing.
+Ultimately, the time-to-degree for MS-CHE students has held relatively constant even with the growth in the undergraduate and graduate programs.